 I didn't know what I could enter but I knew I had to find something.

 I'd just finished milking all the 'thriller' out of a thriller to transform it into a literary novella.
-So I should be able to write a play, I told myself.
+So I thought I should be able to write a play.

-Aware of the deadline, I sat down to write something new but nothing was as good as that novella.
+With the deadline hanging over my head, I sat down to write something new but nothing was as good as that novella.

-The novella was set on an island.
-Could transform it into a play?
+The novella fit the criteria--it was set on an island.
+Could I transform it into a play?

 I searched the novella looking for the perfect part.
 It had to involve no more than three characters, have strong dialogue and action.